stothardj/pong/README.md

-# twod
+# pong

-A Clojure library designed to ... well, that part is up to you.
+A Clojure pong game to learn how to use quil.

 ## Usage

-FIXME
+If you have leinengen then you can run "lein run".
+Jar may be provided at a later date.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Jake Stothard

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Apache Licence, Version 2.0.